We have a couple of openings for Fall and Winter 2021/2022!

 We are currently looking for highly motivated students and postdoctoral researchers who enjoy working in a collaborative environment to join our group starting in January, May, or September.
 We welcome researchers with backgrounds in materials science, mechanical engineering, physics, electrical engineering, and related fields, particularly in physical metallurgy, mechanics, and instrumental design.
 Current openings (with full scholarships) are listed below:

-Mechanical and thermal stability of nanostructured high-entropy alloys
+Mechanical behavior and thermal stability of nanostructured high-entropy alloys

 In-situ mechanical testing at small scales and in extreme conditions